discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 ### **Synopsis**
 - Breakbar should be broken at the start of the fight, use <Skill name="banesignet"/> to help to make it happen.
 - Start on Scepter/Sword.
-- Try to fit every single skill you have into <Effect name="exposed"> (few second after the bar is broken), feel free to precast a symbol and <Skill name="Swordofjustice"/> before Ensolyss becomes vulnerable.
+- Try to fit every single skill you have into <Effect name="exposed"> (few seconds after the bar is broken), feel free to precast a symbol, and <Skill name="Swordofjustice"/> before Ensolyss becomes vulnerable.
 - After you used your full opener, continue with your usual rotation until you phase.
 - Repeat this every single phase.
 </Tab>